The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

 The applications should be submitted by 00:00 on the specified date.
 Late submissions cannot be processed as the UNIFOR system closes after the deadline.

 The selection process

-A selection committee comprised of representatives from CAS, the board of directors, and the Young Academy of Norway (AYF) will present a shortlist to the CAS board of directors, which will ultimately select the two Young CAS Grants in September 2023.
+A selection committee, consisting of representatives from CAS, the board of directors, and the Young Academy of Norway (AYF), will present a shortlist to the CAS board of directors, which will ultimately select the two Young CAS Grants in January/February 2024.

-The ranking will be based on the scientific quality of the project, as well as on the applicant’s merits and experience.
-The project must also align with CAS’ mission and the criteria in this call.
+The selection is based on scientific quality, the applicant’s merits and the project’s alignment with CAS’ mission and criteria in this call.

 Applications that do not meet the formal criteria will be rejected.

-Questions can be directed to adviser Julie Ellinor F. Dalseth.
+Inquiries can be directed to adviser Julie Ellinor Frølich Dalseth >